Looki2000/deterministic-sand/README.md

 ## License

+All images and values inside .npy numpy array files with `_texture` in their names are copyright Looki2000 and cannot be used for anything outside this project without my permission except in forks of this repository.

-All code is licensed under MIT license.
+Other files including code are licensed under MIT license.
 See CODE_LICENSE file for more information.

-All images and values inside .npy numpy array files with `_texture` in their names are copyright Looki2000 and cannot be used for anything outside this project without my permission except in forks of this repository.